rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 You will decide on a matter, and it will be established for you, and light will shine on your ways. ^2228

-For when they are humbled you say, It is because of pride; but he saves the lowly. ^2229
+For when they are humbled you say, 'It is because of pride'; but he saves the lowly. ^2229

 He delivers even the one who is not innocent, who will be delivered through the cleanness of your hands. ^2230

-Then Job answered and said : ^2301
+Then Job answered and said: ^2301

 Today also my complaint is bitter; my hand is heavy on account of my groaning. ^2302